 Problems with the Veyon Service¶

-If the computer can be pinged you should check whether the Veyon Service is running correctly.
+If the computer can be pinged you should verify that the Veyon Service is running correctly.
 Open the Veyon Configurator and open the configuration page Service.
 In the section General the status of the service should be displayed with status Running.
 Otherwise the service can be started using the button Start service.
-If this is not successful you should try a reinstallation of Veyon.
-If a reinstallation does not help you can check the log files of the Veyon Service as well as the logging messages of the operation system for error messages and possible causes.
-Additionally you can find more hints or possibilities for adjustments in the service management of your operating system.
+If this is not successful you should try reinstalling Veyon.
+If a new installation does not help you can check the log files of the Veyon Service as well as the logging messages of the operation system for error messages and possible causes.
+Additionally you can find more hints or settings in the service management of your operating system.

 Service and firewall settings¶

-If the service is running you have to ensure that it is listening on the correct network port for incoming connections.
+If the service is running you have to ensure that it is listening for incoming connections on the correct network port.
 You can verify that on the local computer using

 telnet localhost 11100

-RFB 003.008 has to be displayed.
-If the output does not match the expectations you should check the Network, especially the primary service port, and reset them to their default values.
+RFB 003.008 must be displayed.
+If the output does not contain these characters you should check the network settings, especially the primary service port.
+You should try to reset them to their default values.